BrightID/BrightID/README.md

 ## Mobile App

-ID creation and connectons to people, sites and apps are managed though the [BrightID mobile app](https://github.com/BrightID/BrightID/wiki/BrightID-Mobile).
+ID creation and connectons to people and apps are managed though the [BrightID mobile app](https://github.com/BrightID/BrightID/wiki/BrightID-Mobile).

 ## API for Businesses

-[We offer an API to third-parties](https://github.com/BrightID/BrightID-Service) to connect to the BrightID mobile app and verify users as unique.
+[We offer an API to third-parties](https://github.com/BrightID/BrightID-API) to connect to the BrightID mobile app and BrightID nodes to verify users as unique.

 ## Contribute